 For More Information

-Hanging a chandelier from a vaulted ceiling may seem like a daunting task, but with the right type of chandelier and the proper tools, it can be done easily.
+Hanging a pendant light fixture or chandelier from a vaulted ceiling that is slanted or sloped may seem like a daunting task, but with the right type of chandelier and the proper tools, it can be done easily.